Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

       \Sigma = F F^T + \mbox{cov}(u)
     \end{equation*}

-That is, :math:`\Sigma` is given by the sum of a low rank term and a diagonal term; we will take advantage of this structure further below.
-The following code snippet generates some synthetic data according to such a multiple-factor
+That is, :math:`\Sigma` is given by the sum of a low-rank term and a diagonal term; we will take advantage of this structure further below.
+The following code snippet generates synthetic data based on a multiple-factor model incorporating this particular structure:
-model:

 .. code-block:: Python